aziascreations/CircuitPython-Ebyte-E32/docs/introduction.rst

 CircuitPython Ebyte E32 Library
 ===============================
-CircuitPython driver for Ebyte's E32 LoRa modules.
+CircuitPython driver for Ebyte's E32 UART LoRa modules that use the SX1278/SX1276 chipsets.

 Legal Preamble
 ^^^^^^^^^^^^^^